bpmconcept/ping-this/README.md

 Name                            | Description
 :------------------------------ | :---------------------------------------------------------------------------------------
-DatabasePing                    | Establishes a connection to a database using PDO DatabaseQueryPing               | Executes a SQL query on a database using PDO HttpPing                        | Sends a HTTP request and checks only the returned code WebScraperPing                  | Sends a HTTP request and get back a [Response](http://api.symfony.com/2.8/Symfony/Component/BrowserKit/Response.html), along with a [Crawler](http://symfony.com/doc/2.8/components/dom_crawler.html) instance
+HttpPing                        | Sends a HTTP request and checks only the returned code WebScraperPing                  | Sends a HTTP request and get back a [Response](https://symfony.com/doc/current/components/browser_kit.html), along with a [Crawler](https://symfony.com/doc/current/components/dom_crawler.html) instance
+WhoisDomainExpirationPing       | Queries WHOIS to ensure a domain expiration date stays beyond a threshold

 ### Mails